Create Federated Identity On a Service Account

 - Common scopes:

-- Follow the principle of least privilege: only grant the minimum scopes required
+- Follow the principle of least privilege: only grant the minimum scopes required.
+You can scope down also in the token exchange flow.

 - Common scopes:

-Configure when the federated identity should be revoked:
+Configure an expiration date for when the federated identity should be automatically revoked:

 - Expiry Date: Set an optional expiration date